mheydasch/GC_analyzer_helpfiles/README.txt

 Works independent of the amount of subfolders.

 gc_batch_run.py:
-Goal of this function is to
+Goal of this function is to allow batch processing of all the movies of an experiment together after cropping.

 Accepts as inputs:
 -h to show the help documentation
 -d, the directory where your cropped images are stored -m, the modality you want to image with (this determines the segmentation parameter file that will get loaded.
 This is hardcoded
 	for 4 default ones.
 Alternatively one can give the full path to a different file. the path to the default ones obviously needs to be adjusted for every user.
 This is easy to do by changing the respective line in the code.)
 -s, the directory where your shade correction files are stored.
 This is only applicable for the biosensors modality

 A call can look something like this: